UmeanNever/NovelSum/README.md

 ### Data Preparation

-The input to **NovelSum** consists of a target dataset and a source (reference) dataset, which is used to estimate the information density factor.
+The input to **NovelSum** consists of a target dataset, for which diversity is computed, and a reference (source) dataset used to estimate the information density factor.
 If a reference dataset is not readily available, we suggest using a general large-scale (open-source) dataset that is relevant to your task.
 For instance, in our instruction-tuning experiments, we use a combined dataset consisting of WizardLM, ShareGPT, and UltraChat (using just one of them is also feasible) as the reference.
 In practice, the reference dataset can be flexibly chosen based on the task at hand; any domain-specific dataset may be used to compute NovelSum for specialized scenarios.

 The input to **NovelSelect** requires only the source dataset (i.e., the dataset from which samples are selected).